Cochrane Library: Contents

 The Cochrane Library now also features results from Special Collections and Editorials as well as an option to link out to other reviews compiled by Epistemonikos.

-Cochrane Database of Systematic Reviews, Cochrane Protocols and CENTRAL are produced by Cochrane.
+The Cochrane Database of Systematic Reviews, Cochrane Protocols, and CENTRAL are produced by Cochrane.

 The Cochrane Database of Systematic Reviews

 The Cochrane reviews take the format of full-length methodological studies.
 Cochrane researchers will perform searches of medical and health databases including MEDLINE/PubMed, EMBASE, PsycINFO, CINAHL, etc.; a continually updated database of trials called the Cochrane Central Register of Controlled Trials (CENTRAL); hand searching, where researchers look through entire libraries of scientific journals by hand and; reference checking of obtained articles in order to identify additional studies that are relevant to the question they are attempting to answer.
 The quality of each study is carefully assessed using predefined criteria and evidence of weak methodology or the possibility that a study may have been affected by bias is reported in the review.

 Cochrane researchers then apply statistical analysis to compare the data of the trials.
 This creates a review of studies, or systematic review, giving a comprehensive view of the efficacy of a particular medical intervention.
 Finished reviews are available as a full report with diagrams, in condensed form or as a plain language summary, in order to provide for every reader of the review.